U.S. glass maker seeks to seize Venezuela-owned oil tanker to collect award, court papers show

 The award includes $372.5 million of principal, plus interest.
 Both the ICSID case and the lawsuit in Singapore were introduced by O-I Glass subsidiary OI European Group BV.

-(Reporting by Luc Cohen in New York and Marianna Parraga in Mexico City; Editing by Simon Webb and Rosalba O'Brien)
+(Reporting by Luc Cohen in New York and Marianna Parraga in Mexico City; Additional reporting by Chen Aizhu in Singapore Editing by Simon Webb, Rosalba O'Brien and Jonathan Oatis)

 ((luc.cohen@thomsonreuters.com; +58 424 133 7696; Reuters Messaging: Twitter: @cohenluc))